zchking/docs/pages/katalium-server/docs/katalium-overview.md

 description: General information about Katalium Server.
 ---

-Katalium Server is a product that improves your experience with Selenium Grid:

-* DevOps efforts required to deploy and maintain a Grid should be minimal.

-* Monitoring and debugging should be made easy with real-time screenshots and information captured automatically.
+Katalium Server is a set of enhancements to improve your experience with Selenium Grid.
+It aims at eliminating DevOps efforts required to configure, deploy, and maintain a Selenium Grid.
+Monitoring and debugging are made easy with real-time screenshots and information captured automatically.

 Katalium Server can also run as a Standalone (single) server in development mode.